Table of Contents

 With recent changes in rules from the FTC, it’s now required for influencers to disclose when a post is sponsored.
 Including this tag also allows the sponsoring business to access the post’s organic insights.
 This transparency also helps maintain trust between influencers and their audiences.

 In paid partnerships, brands can call the shots.
 They can create content for the influencer to share or let them create it for them on their own.
 It’s important to keep in mind that the more content an influencer creates, the more expensive the partnership will be.
+In paid partnerships, brands can call the shots.
+They can control the ad creation process for the influencer or let them create the ad for them on their own.
+It’s important to keep in mind that the more content an influencer creates, the more expensive the partnership will be.

 Instagram Reels, which was introduced in August 2020, was seen as the social media giant’s response to TikTok.
 Reels allows users to create similar videos within the Instagram interface, which is a clear distinction from IGTV.
 The 3 to 15-second clips can be accessed in a number of ways and even has its own tab within a profile.